Owenkellenberger/TGW-Reports/README.md

-# TGWR3: Google Sheets Report Uploader
+# Sellozo ProductVu csv to Google Sheets Report Uploader

-This Python script reads data and uploads it to **two Google Sheets documents**, using `gspread` and Google Service Account credentials.
+This Python script reads data from Sellozo's ProductVu CSV, categorizes, formats into reports based on tags and uploads it to **two Google Sheets documents**, using `gspread` and Google Service Account credentials.
 It supports environment-based configuration using a `.env` file.

 ---